open-source-tabletop/cadence-wargame-system/collections/_modules/scraplands-showdown.md

 | Rugged | You may re-roll the d6 to determine the number of hits in a control check. |
 | Ramshackle | This car gains +1 to its Defence rolls against control check hits. |
 | Disrupt | Any car that takes damage from this weapon makes 1 control check. |

+## Missioms

+### Team Race

+#### Battlefield

+Team Race is a race format mission and the battlefield should be set up to form a looped track.
+The race will take 2 laps.

+#### Primary Objectives

+The cars will score points at the end of the race for their finishing positions.